New and Changed Information

 6. If intra-EPG isolation is configured, microsegmentation needs to be enabled in Prism Central for the clusters managed by VMM domains.
 Navigate to Prism Central Settings > Flow > Microsegmentation.

-Associating an EPG to a VMM Domain
+Associate an EPG to a VMM domain

 Use this procedure for associating an EPG to a VMM domain.
 You can enable IPAM if you need Nutanix to create an internal DHCP server for the subnet corresponding to the EPG.